July 30, 2023

 So, what exactly is generative AI?

-Generative AI is marketers’ newest collaborator
+Generative AI is a savvy marketer's newest collaborator

 Generative AI is a type of artificial intelligence that processes large language models to create content like copy, videos, audio, images, and other net-new content from scratch using human inputs.